MOTHBABYY/MOTHBABYY/README.md

 - 🌱 I’m currently learning ... coding at SMU
 - 💞️ I’m looking to collaborate on ... new learning tools to create amazing business proposals
 - 📫 How to reach me ... phone - Call/ Email - Text/ still working on telekinesis
-- 😄 Pronouns: ... no preference. my name is fine
+- 😄 Pronouns: ... no preference. my name is enough for me.
 - ⚡ Fun fact: ...
 I like salted butter... like a lot.

 <!---